DTS-STN/dts-emp-dir/README.md

 In the project directory, you can run:

-### `yarn start-localdb`

-IMPORTANT!
-This must be run from an external terminal (not in your dev container).
-Runs the local Mongo DB in a container.
-Configuration for the DB is taken from your local .env file.

 ### `yarn start-client`

 Calls the 'yarn start' script from the _client folder.
 Starts up a dev instance.